robmadole/django-sunset/README.rst

 That works better, each developer will not have to repeat the same typing.

-Now remove your ``settingslocal.py`` so Django Sunset can recreate it for you.
+Remove your ``settingslocal.py`` so Django Sunset can recreate it for you.
 ::

     rm settingslocal.py